google/trillian-examples/binary_transparency/firmware/README.md

 Firmware Transparency and Discoverability
 -----------------------------------------

-Firware Transparency is a mechanism to ensure that all firmware is _discoverable_.
+Firmware Transparency is a mechanism to ensure that all firmware is _discoverable_.
 This means that the _same list_ of published firmware is visible to the publisher, the devices which will be updated, and to folks like security